replane-dev/replane-website/docs/self-hosting/environment-variables.md

 Used for:
 - OAuth callback URLs
 - Magic link URLs
-- SDK endpoint references
+- Email notifications

 ### `SECRET_KEY`

 Secret key for signing sessions and tokens.
-Must be at least 32 characters.
+Should be at least 32 characters.

 ```bash
 SECRET_KEY=your-very-long-random-secret-key-minimum-32-chars